 The New York State Association of County Health Officials (NYSACHO) supports the above-referenced legislation, otherwise known as the Safer Consumption Services Act, which amends public health law to provide for the establishment of overdose prevention center (OPC) programs at authorized syringe exchange programs.
-We believe that OPCs have proven to be a successful tool for preventing overdose deaths and reducing other risks associated with drug use, and those organizations working in the harm reduction space should have the ability to offer OPC services if they identify it as a viable option in their community.
+OPCs have proven to be a successful tool for preventing overdose deaths and reducing other risks associated with drug use, and those organizations working in the harm reduction space should have the ability to offer OPC services if they identify it as a viable option in their community.
 Local health officials feel strongly that ongoing data collection efforts will be important to demonstrate the risk benefit of OPCs in communities, and that data should be collected and reported by the state.
-In addition, ongoing evaluation of the appropriate oversight agency for OPCs should be monitored as we are not sure whether this responsibility should fall under the auspices of State Department of Health or the Office of Addiction Services and Supports (OASAS).
+In addition, ongoing evaluation of the appropriate oversight agency for OPCs should be monitored to assure that the responsibility falls under the the state agency with the necessary expertise to monitor ongoing health and safety.

 While we support this legislation, we do so under the justification that local health departments are never required to provide oversight or approval of these establishments, and further, with recognition that launching an OPC may not be operational or successful in all jurisdictions.
 A thorough analysis of feasibility and health benefit should be evaluated by the State Department of Health, Office of Injury Prevention, with feedback invited from local health departments prior to the state approving the local establishment of these sites.
 Specifically, local input should be given on the community placement of OPCs, and local consensus and support should be obtained by the state prior to approval for plans to move forward.
-We believe this can be accomplished within the scope of the legislation and early adopters will support and grow the evidence-base around successful models in a variety of jurisdictions.
+This can be accomplished within the scope of the legislation and early adopters will support and grow the evidence-base around successful models in a variety of jurisdictions.